wlsnmrk/Chickensoft.Log/README.md

 ```

 ---
-Create a log that outputs messages to a custom filename:
+Create a log that outputs messages to a custom file name:

 ```csharp
 public class MyClass